paigehauntology/jekyll-TeXt-theme/index.md

 >
 > --- Liz Jackson

+Just put more text here so it looks nice

-### You can read more about my on my "About" page or contact me below!
+### You can read more about me on my "About" page or contact me below!

 - Bulleted
 - List